 Dressage - English riding that includes judging the horse and rider on several pattern levels of schooling moves such as shoulder in, side passing, and flying lead changes.
 The movements in dressage are the basics of horse training for any discipline, western or english.

-Eventing - Combines dressage with jumping in a cross-country course.
+Eventing - Combines solid HUS skills and dressage with jumping in a cross-country course.

 Western Pleasure - The horse and rider are judged on their form and communication in walk, jog and lope while riding on the rail.